-With a sheer number of parks and nature reserves located far from the cityscape, Singapore has something in-store for adventure enthusiasts too in addition to its year-round attractions and a stunning Skyline.
-Spare a day and branch off the line of tourist's attractions, hiking in Singapore along these trails.
+With a sheer number of parks and nature reserves located far from the cityscape, Singapore has something in store for adventure enthusiasts, too, in addition to its year-round attractions and a stunning Skyline.
+Spare a day and branch off the line of tourist attractions, hiking in Singapore along these trails.

 Here are the top 21 trails for hiking in Singapore:

-Far from the hustle and bustle that Singapore is, and to take a nice break from pavement beating the traffic and heat, MacRitchie Reservoir is perfect for nature lovers as well as hiking enthusiasts.
-The 'treetop walk' is scenic; an escape to nature in the middle of a busy city and the trail is facilitated by a water ranger station, where people can refill drinkable water in their water bottles and appropriate mobile network which proves to be a comfort to the tourists.
+Far from the hustle and bustle that Singapore is, and to take a nice break from the pavement, beating the traffic and heat, MacRitchie Reservoir is perfect for nature lovers and hiking enthusiasts.
+The 'treetop walk' is scenic, an escape to nature in the middle of a busy city.
+The trail is facilitated by a water ranger station, where people can refill drinkable water in their water bottles and an appropriate mobile network, which is a comfort to the tourists.
 On the way, the tourists experience a panoramic view of the impressive MacRitchie reservoir surrounded by rubber trees and remnants of the plantations from the 19th Century.

 Difficulty level: Beginner Time Required: 3-4 Hours Distance: 3-5 kilometres depending on the trail to Reservoir

 This hiking trail in Singapore consists of bridges connecting parks along the southern ridge of the city.
 The various trails at Southern Ridges offer panoramic views of the southern part of Singapore and the Southern Islands.
-The 'Henderson Waves' trail being the highest pedestrian bridge with its impressive architecture is connected to 'Alexandra Arch' through a 1km trail generally known as 'Hilltop Walk'.
-Southern Ridges are also known to offer stark beauty - a path lined with flowering plants forming a gateway to the gardening hub known as 'Hort Park'.
-Southern Ridges, with its dynamically changing surroundings as one proceeds, are known for recreation purpose and an ideal venue for bird-watchers and eco-tourists.
+The 'Henderson Waves trail, the highest pedestrian bridge with impressive architecture, is connected to 'Alexandra Arch' through a 1km trail generally known as 'Hilltop Walk.'
+Southern Ridges also offer stark beauty - a path lined with flowering plants forming a gateway to the gardening hub known as 'Hort Park.'
+Southern Ridges, with its dynamically changing surroundings as one proceeds, are known for recreation purposes and are an ideal venue for bird-watchers and eco-tourists.

 Difficulty Level: Moderate-Hard Time Required: 4-5 Hours